google/wuffs/doc/spec/nie-spec.md

 The payload is a sequence of 0 or more frames, exactly 8 bytes (a little-endian `uint64`) per frame:

-- The least significant bit is 1 if and only if this frame is the final frame.
+- The most significant bit is 0.
-- The second least significant bit must be zero.
-- The high 62 bits are the cumulative display duration (CDD).
+- The low 63 bits are the cumulative display duration (CDD).
 This is the amount of time, relative to the start of the animation, at which display should proceed to the next frame.

 Every frame's CDD must be greater than or equal to the previous frame's CDD (or for the first frame, greater than or equal to zero, which will always be true).